The town of Céret in the Pyrenees, “The Mecca of Cubism.” Photo Travellati Tours.

 Picasso and Braque finally settled on Céret, an easily accessible and charming little town in a large house with a large garden and fine views on one of the narrow medieval streets.
 For the next 40 years, Céret was an important art colony that welcomed artists such as Chaim Soutine, who stayed three years after the death of his best friend, Modigliani, and painted about 200 landscapes; Marc Chagal, and dozens of others.

-Although Picasso had already started to develop cubism with the revolutionary and controversial Demoiselles d’Avignon, he further developed his ideas along with Braque while in Céret until they reached the extremely abstract form of analytical cubism.
+h the revolutionary and controversial Demoiselles d’Avignon, he further developed his ideas along with Braque while in Céret until they reached the extremely abstract form of analytical cubism.

 From left: Landscape at Céret, Pablo Picasso, summer 1911.
 Le Portugais (The Portuguese Man), Georges Braque.